cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * Session duration
 * Additional Diffie-Hellman exchange (if perfect forward secrecy is desired)

-Note that the only data sent over the phase 1 connection is the configuration information necessary to set up phase 2 — all actually point-to-point communications happen via the phase 2 tunnels.
+Note that the only data sent over the phase 1 connection is the configuration information necessary to set up phase 2 - all actually point-to-point communications happen via the phase 2 tunnels.

 Every security association has an identifier (which is invalidated after the session is over), and packets are sequenced as well.
 This provides two layers of protection against replay attacks.

-There are two IPSec ”protocols”:
+There are two IPSec "protocols":

 * Authentication Header (AH, IP protocol identifier 51) provides authentication and integrity guarantees, but does *not* provide encryption.
 * Encapsulating Security Payload (ESP, IP protocol identifier 50) provides authentication, integrity, *and* encryption.